Stove Help & Advice Home

 - The efficiency is then calculated as the average efficiency over the period.

-This means that if the manufacturers are keen to promote their stove as efficient they can simply change the refuelling period and how open the vents are accordingly to get the results they want.
-If they would like their stove to appear to have a particular heat output then they can jiggle the fuelling period and how open the air vents are to get the figures they want.
+This means that the method is not necessarily impartial.
+If the manufacturers are keen to promote their stove as efficient they can simply change the refuelling period and the heat output to test at to get the results they want.
+If they would like their stove to appear to have a particular heat output then they can just specify it.
+This does not mean that all manufacturers are out there testing at wildly incorrect heat outputs, but there are commercial pressures at play which do mean that a shift of a few kW here or there may well be a favourable option.

-- We can now no longer compare the heat output of different stoves as they are all tested with different refuelling periods and with the air vents open to varying degrees.
+- We can now no longer necessarily compare the heat output of different stoves as the stated nominal output is not necessarily the 'true' nominal output.

 - The end user is left with no way of knowing how much heat the stove is going to give out when they actually use it.

-- Because the nominal heat output that results from the test has no relation to the maximum heat output of the stove there is no way to size a stove to suit a particular room without reference to the older, maximum heat output, figures.
+- Because the nominal heat output that results from the test has no relation to the maximum heat output of the stove there is no way to size a stove to suit a particular room without reference to a maximum heat output figure.

 - Similarly the efficiency ratings of various stoves cannot be compared with each other.